bennetrr/iotomr-pack/README.md

 ### Mods

-- ✅ = Included both modpacks
+- ✅ = Included both editions
-- ❎ = Only included in the optional modpack
+- 🔶 = Only included in the plus edition
 - i = currently incompatible

 #### Performance